 Lastek will work with the CSIRO PV Performance Laboratory to develop a new, high-performance, LED-based solar simulator.
 The simulator will be used to create procedures aligned with the new international standards for tandem cell measurement, and may then be commercialised.
 CSIRO will implement the new procedures in its commercial and research services.
 The work will also include a study of the measurement behaviour of tandem solar cells based on perovskite materials.

-As tandem solar cells become a significant part of the worldwide effort to bring down the cost of renewable energy, the new capability developed in this project will help keep Australian PV research competitive with overseas efforts.
+As tandem solar cells become a significant part of the worldwide effort to bring down the cost of renewable energy, the new capability developed in the Lastek Measurement Guidelines for Tandem Solar Cells Project will help keep Australian PV research competitive with overseas efforts.
 Looking forward, it will help ensure the quality of imported tandem PV products.
 If successfully commercialised, the new solar simulator will be an Australian technology with a worldwide market.

 Area of innovation